Entry #1: Welcome to The Diary of a Hospital Chaplain!

 This chaplaincy calling/gifting isn't something that I was looking for, it was something that God was requiring of me at one of my lowest points in my adult life.
 "Lord, you want me to do what???
 How am I going to be an instrument of your healing, when I so desperately need Your healing for myself?"
 I have walked through many moments during these past seven years of hospital chaplaincy that have challenged me, taught me, and killed the flesh of the person I thought I was.
 It has helped me encounter a deeper depth of spiritual awakening and maturing in spiritual pastoral care leadership that I wouldn't have obtained any other way.
 Chaplain's provide pastoral spiritual care to all that need it, that includes: patients, families, friends and any hospital staff that need it too.

 Come join me on this revealing, open and honest journey of discovery and inspirational examinations.
-You will find real life experiences, diary entries, patient case events, things relating to my training, emotionally-charged encounters with patients’ families, my perception of lessons learned, and even some lessons that I wish I didn't have to experience, yet did.
+You will find real life experiences, diary entries, patient case events, things relating to my training, emotionally-charged encounters with patients’ families, staff, peers, and my perception of lessons learned.
+Even some lessons that I wish I didn't have to have experienced or learned, yet did.
 Please follow me and share your feedback, comments, and questions.
 Also, if any of you are Hospital Chaplains and/or Pastoral/Spiritual Care providers your experiences are very much welcomed and encouraged to be shared here.
-See you on the journey of my upcoming book,"The Diary of a Hospital Chaplain!" (release date: 2021)
+See you on the journey of my upcoming book, "The Diary of a Hospital Chaplain!" (release date: 2021)

 Here's a sneak peek on the next diary entry: Becoming a "RareFit" in ministry actually means becoming "a change agent, birthing purpose through pain!"